It’s not a crime not to eat some rhubarb pie in spring but, honestly, it ought to be.

 I’ve been super busy at work, which you’ve likely guessed from my slow pace on this blog.
 I’m trying to cook more on the weekends so I can share more recipes with you, and I also hope to take advantage of this harried lifestyle to bring you more quick and easy recipes you can make on weeknights for your family.

 So keep an eye out.
-I’m still around.
+I’m around.

-- For the pie shell:
+For the pie pastry crust:

 - To make the pie crust, place all the ingredients except water in a mixing bowl.
 Using a fork or a pie-cutter, cut the butter and shortening into the flour.
 You should have a coarse mixture with fairly large-- about pea-size-- pieces of butter and shortening in it.